 Senate Bill 92 also calls for youth to appear before the Court every six months for an update on their progress toward completing their Individual Rehabilitation Plans.
 As the youth nears completion of their program, Probation will report to the Court on the youth’s amenability to continuing their treatment at a stepdown location, using furloughs, or on community supervision.

-The County intends to use furloughs to support re-entry by offering youth in the final stages of their custodial treatment opportunities to visit the services they will utilize upon re-entry and eventually attend some services, education, and employment in the community while returning to the facility at the end of the day.
+The County intends to use furloughs within the parameters of the Judicial Council guidelines to support re-entry by offering youth in the final stages of their custodial treatment opportunities to visit the services they will utilize upon re-entry and eventually attend some services, education, and employment in the community while returning to the facility at the end of the day.
 The goal of these furloughs will be to acclimate youth to services and locations, and build rapport with service providers, to reduce anxiety and increase the youth’s comfort and amenability to attending these services and functions upon release.
 The County plans to use grant funds to partially offset the cost of obtaining community-based transitional living, transportation, employment support, and college and vocational education opportunities for this population.

 The San Diego County Office of Education will continue to support the high school education needs of youth as well as all mandated transition services.
 The County plans to supplement their services through grant supported partnership(s) with a local college, vocational school, and/or community-based organization to provide continuing education and vocational training to this population.
 The proposed agreement establishing a vocational training partnership will include a focus on licensure, apprenticeship, journeyman positions, and paid work upon release as well as entrepreneurial support.